2026 Capital Campaign: Banking on Preservation

 Dear Friends,

-That is why I ask you to make a gift today to our 2025 Capital Campaign: Revolutions.
-Only you can help us to reach our goal of $45,000.
-We are a 501 (c) (3) charitable organization, and we are not a government-funded historic site.
-Loyal and generous supporters like you have sustained Pamplin Historical Park in the past, and now will propel learning to new grades of schoolchildren, from across the country.
+This is why I ask you to give a gift today to our 2026 Capital Campaign: Banking on Preservation.
+Only you can help us to reach our goal of $40,000.
+Your gift will be matched 3 to 1 with supporting grants and funding.
+Pamplin Historical Park and the Breakthrough Battlefield Foundation are a 501 (c) (3) charitable organization, and we are not a government-funded historic site.
+Loyal and generous supporters like you have sustained us in the past and now have a chance to save one of the oldest remaining structures in Dinwiddie County and one of the last remaining wooden slave quarters in the nation.
 We simply cannot do this without you.

 Here are the ways that you can make a donation: